The Human Edge: Future-Proofing Teams

 • Everyday leadership behaviors, regardless of title: leading from the front, beside, and from behind

-• Explore the concepts and practical applications of emotional intelligence
+• The concepts and practical applications of emotional intelligence at work

-• Clarify the relational challenges top ICs face after they transition to leadership roles
+• The relational challenges high performers face when they move into leadership roles

 • The simplicity and outsized value of effective communication skills like active listening and evocative questioning